 1. Establish Clear Rules and Expectations

-Students need clarity on expected behaviors in the classroom.
-Setting rules at the beginning of the school year helps maintain organization and eliminates confusion.
+Students need clarity on expected behaviours in the classroom.
+Setting rules at the beginning of the school year helps maintain organisation and eliminates confusion.

-Example: On the first day, the teacher lists five simple rules (e.g., “Raise your hand before speaking,” “Respect others’ views”) and discusses them for a week.
+Example: On the first day, the teacher lists five simple rules (e.g., “Raise your hand before speaking” and “Respect others’ views”) and discusses them for a week.

 2. Foster Positive Teacher-Student Relationships